Insurance Company Tricks In Personal Injury Claims

 Watch the insurance company representative to see who they talk to and make note of what they say to police officers as much as possible.
 You can leave the scene as soon as you have permission from the police officer, but it may be helpful for you to stay, if possible, to get as much information as you can about who the insurance company representative talks to and what is said.

-Contact our office today discuss your personal injury case.
-Initial consultations are free so it won't cost you anything to get your questions answered.
-You can reach us by phone at (210) 774-6445 or online.
+Contact our office today to discuss your personal injury case.
+Initial consultations are free, so it won’t cost you anything to get your questions answered.
+You can reach us by phone at or via email.